kubeedge/kubeedge/docs/install_azure_flatcar/kind/README.md

 # open issues

-the edge-node registers but is not ready.
-Main reason are crashing `kindnet-xxx` pods on both nodes.
+the edge-node registers and is ready.
+But `kindnet-xxx` pods are crashing on both nodes.

 ## debugging the issue